-An apparition is a visual experience in which there appears to be a person or animal present, often in connection with an agent who is dying or undergoing some other crisis.
-This study treats the apparitional experience (AE) and the sense of presence (SP) as phenomena worthy of study in their own right.
-Six hypotheses were tested: people who see or feel apparitions have a higher capacity for absorption, fantasy and cognitive-perceptual schizotypy than non-experients.
-Six hundred and fifty-six undergraduate students, 76% females and 24% males (age range 17-57), completed four scales: the Paranormal Experiences Questionnaire, Creative Experiences Questionnaire, Tellegen Absorption Scale, and Schizotypical Personality Questionnaire.
-Experients scored higher on absorption (AE: z = 6.06 and SP: z = 5.19), fantasy proneness (AE: z = 4.76) and cognitive perceptual schizotypy (AE: z = 7.01 and SP: z = 8.21) than non-experients.
-Our results suggest that, apart from the dominant schizotypy proneness, a second dimension (absorption) may underlie the differentiation of the two groups of participants.
-Gender differences were overall non-significant.
-Apparitional and other apparition-like experiences are related to higher levels of reports of absorption and imaginative-fantasy experiences.
-Visions of ghosts may be related to cognitive processes involving fantasy and cognitive perceptual schizotypy proneness, which are correlated with each other.
-Many therapists still regard clients who report apparitions as mentally ill; however, they often do not tell anyone about their experiences.
-This study demonstrated the viability of adopting a psychological approach to better understand the crisis apparition experience.
+ABSTRACT: An apparition is an experience, such as a vision or sense of presence, in which another person appears who is often dying or undergoing some other crisis.
+Six hypotheses were tested: people who see or feel apparitions have a higher capacity for absorption, fantasy, and cognitive-perceptual schizotypy than nonexperients.
+Six hundred and fifty-six undergraduate students, 76% females and 24% males (age range 17-57), completed four scales.
+Experients scored higher on absorption (AE: z = 6.06 and SP: z = 5.19), fantasy proneness (AE: z = 4.76) and cognitive perceptual schizotypy (AE: z = 7.01 and SP: z = 8.21) than nonexperients.
+The results suggest that, apart from the dominant schizotypy proneness, a second dimension (absorption) may underlie the differentiation of the two groups of participants.
+Gender differences were overall nonsignificant.
+Apparitional and other apparitionlike experiences are related to higher levels of reports of absorption and imaginative fantasy experiences.
+Visions of ghosts may be related to cognitive processes involving fantasy and cognitive perceptual schizotypy proneness.
+Often experients do not tell anyone about their experiences.
+This study demonstrated the viability of adopting a psychological approach to understand the crisis apparition experience.